logout128/lionwiki-blog/README.md

 `<strong><em>SOMETEXT</strong></em>`.

 ## config.php
-Nev global variables added and set to some default values.
+New global variables added and set to some default values.
 Nothing more.

 ## New global variables
 New global variables introduced (some of them already mentioned above):